48 ft cutting facing N-West (15-09-02)

 street.

 The land was owned by Sir Francis Sharpe Powell Bart M.P.
-So the new streets were named Francis street & Powell street. known locally as
+So the new streets were named Francis street & Powell street.

 the 80 houses.